gsingh2124/Flutter-FileIOTest/README.md

 ## Getting Started

-This project is intended to be a future rescource for reading and writing to a file.
+This project is intended to be a future resource for reading and writing to a file.